ds17f/leaf-remote/README.md

-# leaf-bit
+# leaf-remote
-`leaf-bit` is a FitBit app for communicating with the Nissan Leaf's remote control systems.
+`leaf-remote` is a FitBit app for communicating with the Nissan Leaf's remote control systems.

 # Features
 * Climate Start